awsdocs/aws-snowball-developer-guide/doc_source/performance.md

 ## Speeding Up Data Transfer<a name="transferspeed"></a>

 **Note**
 If you are using a Snowball Edge with the S3 data transfer mechanism, the data transfer rate using the file interface is typically between 25 MB/s and 40 MB/s\.
-If you need to transfer data faster than this, use the Amazon S3 interface\.
+If you need to transfer data faster than this, use the Amazon S3 adapter\.
 The S3 interface has a data transfer rate typically between 250 MB/s and 400 MB/s\.
-For more information about using the Amazon S3 interface, see [Transferring Files Using the Amazon S3 Interface](using-adapter.md)
+For more information about using the Amazon S3 adapter, see [Transferring files using the Amazon S3 adapter for data migration](using-adapter.md)
 If you are using a Snowball Edge with the NFS data transfer mechanism, the data transfer rate using the file interface is typically between 250 MB/s and 400 MB/s\.
 For more information about using the file interface, see [Transferring Files to Snowball Edge devices using the File Interface](using-fileinterface.md)\.

 One of the best ways that you can improve the performance of an AWS Snowball Edge device is to speed up the transfer of data going to and from a device\.
 In general, you can improve the transfer speed from your data source to the device in the following ways\.
 This following list is ordered from largest to smallest positive impact on performance:

 1. **Perform multiple write operations at one time** – To do this, run each command from multiple terminal windows on a computer with a network connection to a single AWS Snowball Edge device\.

 1. **Transfer small files in batches ** – Each copy operation has some overhead because of encryption\.
 To speed up the process, batch files together in a single archive\.
 When you batch files together, they can be auto\-extracted when they are imported into Amazon S3\.
-For more information, see [Batching Small Files](batching-small-files.md)\.
+For more information, see [Batching small files](batching-small-files.md)\.

 1. **Don't perform other operations on files during transfer** – Renaming files during transfer, changing their metadata, or writing data to the files during a copy operation has a negative impact on transfer performance\.
 We recommend that your files remain in a static state while you transfer them\.